ahoink/LiveBtcTracker/README.md

 Also, it turns out matplotlib isn't great for real-time plotting.
 At some point I may decided to switch to a different library.

-## Donations/Tips
-appreciated but not required :)

-BTC:  1Kbq4egRfRCioRWGkFgZkJAxuzCQxqsEoU